Are Closing Costs on your Mortgage Tax Deductible?

 The loan origination fee is charged by the lender for processing the loan (which includes helping you with your application, checking your credit history, preparing all of your documents, verifying all information, and underwriting the loan).
 You’re paying your lender this fee for their services.
 Most loan origination fees are between 0.5 and 1 percent of the home’s purchase price.
 However, the fee is typically expressed in points.
-Each point represent one percentage of the purchase price.
+Each point represents one percentage of the purchase price.
 This means that if you are charged a 1 percent origination fee, you will be required to purchase one point.
-These points are tax deductible.
+These points are tax-deductible.

 Guide For When Filing your Annual Income Tax Return